 Greetings from the Zoom-o-sphere, Friends!

-You can watch/listen to my reading and conversation with Fenton Johnson at Carmichael's Bookstore in Louisville, KY, at the link below.
-Original air date: Thursday, November 12, 2020.
+Watch/listen to my reading and conversation with Fenton Johnson at Carmichael's Bookstore in Louisville, KY, here.
+(Original air date: Thursday, November 12, 2020)

-"Misunderstood Ghazal," co-authored by Denise Duhamel and me, was published by the Best American Poetry blog on November 6, 2020:
+"Misunderstood Ghazal," co-authored by Denise Duhamel and me, was published by the Best American Poetry blog on November 6, 2020.
+Check it out here.

-You can watch/listen to my multi-genre reading and conversation about presumed sexuality, coming out, and art-making at the Art & Culture Center/Hollywood at the link below.
-Original aire date: Saturday, October 3, 2020.
+Watch/listen to my multi-genre reading and conversation about presumed sexuality, coming out, and art-making at the Art & Culture Center/Hollywood here.
+Original air date: Saturday, October 3, 2020.

-You can watch/listen to a joint book launch and Q & A featuring Julia Koets and me, hosted by Books & Books, at the link below.
-Original air date: September 20, 2020:
+Watch/listen to a joint book launch and Q & A featuring Julia Koets and me, hosted by Books & Books, here.
+Original air date: September 20, 2020

-You can watch/listen to a reading and conversation between Joy Ladin and me, hosted by The Betsy Hotel on South Beach, at the link below.
+Watch/listen to a reading and conversation between Joy Ladin and me, hosted by The Betsy Hotel on South Beach, here.
 Original air date: August 3, 2020: